element-hq/element-web/test/end-to-end-tests/README.md

 Run `./install.sh`.
 This will:
  - install synapse, fetches the master branch at the moment.
 If anything fails here, please refer to the synapse README to see if you're missing one of the prerequisites.
- - install riot, this fetches the master branch at the moment.
+ - install Riot, this fetches the master branch at the moment.
  - install dependencies (will download copy of chrome)

 ## Running the tests